olhanotolga/python-challenges/README.md

 ## Documentation

+Documentation for the entire project can be easily created by:

+- running `pdoc --html --output-dir <project-folder>/docs <project-folder>/`
-Documentation for the entire project can be easily created by running `pdoc --html --output-dir <project-folder>/docs <project-folder>/`— the `pdoc` package is included in the list of dependencies.
+- or running `pdoc --html --output-dir docs ./` from the project folder

+The `pdoc` package is included in the list of dependencies.

 ## Testing